 Bright, confident, enthusiastic and articulate – these are the characteristics of the students selected as CSTA Future Influencers.
-An annual contest, this opportunity connects students with industry leaders for a one of a kind learning opportunity.
+This opportunity connects students with industry leaders for a one of a kind learning opportunity.

 Do you want to be a Future Influencer?